RoiArthurB/Side-Stealkr/README.md

 Now drag-n-drop the whole folder in your server (with FileZilla or whatever you like).

-You can freely to your website at the corresponding location and you can freely enjoy Stealkr 🐻
+You can simply go on your website at the corresponding location and just enjoy Stealkr 🐻

 ## Built With